Everything You Need to Know About Recipients!

 Keep in mind that, depending on your plan, this result in an additional monthly cost.
 Refer to the pricing chart for more information.

-To remove recipients, you will need to send us an email with your mailbox number and the recipient name(s) you wish to remove.
-Recipient deletions requires approval on our end before they can be processes, fees may apply
+To remove recipients, click on the Remove button and submit a request with the recipient name(s) you wish to remove.
+Recipient deletions requires approval on our end before they can be processed.
+Fees may apply.

 Nicknames, Abbreviated Names, and Name Variations